caelum-n/cs330-javascript/README.md

 ## Your First Program

 I have created a folder of sample code files, which can be found [here](/codeFiles/).
-I recommend downloading these files and opening them in VSCode to see what the code looks like.
+To start, download the folder of sample files.
 There should be 2 files in the folder.
 They are called:
 - helloWorld.js
 - hello.html

-3. Run the program
-4. Be prepared to show me that you can run the program during lab

-Your write-up should address the following questions.
-Try to answer them in such a way that someone else would be able to follow your instructions and run your program:

-3. How do you run programs in that language?
+## How do you run programs in JavaScript?
-4. How do you write comments in your language?

 **Comments**